picmi/help/docs/business/guide/workflows/updating-workflow-documents.md

 embed it in the workflow editor.
 :::

-:::faq Link not working for applicants?
+:::faq Link not working for participants?

 Check your document's sharing permissions.
-Set links to "Anyone with the link can view" if you want all applicants to access them.
+Set links to "Anyone with the link can view" if you want all participants to access them.
 :::